zymos/audiobook_tools/audiobook_tools/m4bsplit/README.md

 * Both formats are chaptered
 * Both support coverart internal
 * The default mode is **single**

-### Validating AAX files
-* The **--validate** option will result in only a validation pass over the supplied aax file(s).
-No transcoding will occur.
-This is useful when you wish to ensure you have a proper download of your personal Audible audio books.
-With this option all supplied books are validated.
-* If you do NOT supply the **--validate** option all audio books are still validated when they are processed.
-However if there is an invalid audio book in the supplied list of books the processing will stop at that point.
-* A third test is performed on the file where the entire file is inspected to see if it is valid.
-This is a lengthy process.
-However it will not break the script when an invalid file is found.
-* The 3 test current are:
-    1. aax present
-    1. meta data header in file is valid and complete
-    1. entire file is valid and complete.  _only executed with the **--validate** option._

 ### Defaults
 * Default out put directory is the base directory of each file listed.
 Plus the genre, Artist and Title of the Audio Book.